Neeraj Madhav–Deepthi Wedding Reception: Mammootty, Kunchacko Boban & Others Attend The Big Event!

 - Who All Can Replace Jayaram,Mukesh & Others If Marupuram Is Remade Now?

-Neeraj Madhav, the youg all-rounder of Malayalam film industry got hitched to his longtime girlfriend Deepthi on April 02, 2018.
+Neeraj Madhav, the young all-rounder of Malayalam film industry got hitched to his longtime girlfriend Deepthi on April 02, 2018.
 The wedding ceremony was reportedly held in Kannur and it was attended by the near and dear ones of the couple.

-On April 04, 2018, Neeraj madhav and Deepthi organised a special wedding reception in Kochi, which was attended by the top celebrities of the industry.
-The event turned out to be star studded affair with some big names attending the function.
+On April 04, 2018, Neeraj Madhav and Deepthi organised a special wedding reception in Kochi, which was attended by the top celebrities of the industry.
+The event turned out to be star-studded affair with some big names attending the function.

 Image Courtesy: Manu Mulanthuruthy

-For the special day, Neeraj Madhav opted to wear a burgandy maroon coloured 3-piece suit whereas the bride adorned a pastel floral gown.
+For the special day, Neeraj Madhav opted to wear a burgundy maroon coloured 3-piece suit whereas the bride adorned a pastel floral gown.
 Keep scrolling down to view more pictures of the function..

 Mammootty